NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

-In ASP 3.4.0 or later, that file to be copied is named instead ``run_1_2_map/run-disp-1__2.match``, or so, reflecting the names of the raw images.
+In ASP 3.4.0 or later, that file to be copied is named instead ``run_1_2_map/run-disp-1__2.match``, or so, reflecting the names of the raw images, as these the matches are between the *original images*, even if produced from mapprojected images.

-See :numref:`jitter_ip` for a longer explanation regarding dense interest point matches.
+See :numref:`jitter_ip` for a longer explanation regarding dense and sparse interest point matches.

 Solve for jitter::